holla2040/faraday/README.md

 # faraday
-A coil and transformer winder using stepper motors, grbl and chilipeppr
+A coil and transformer winder using grbl and esp8266 over wifi